darwinia-network/darwinia-2.0/tool/state-processor/src/system/README.md

 - use all previous data to build the new accounts and calculate total issuances
   - merge solo and para account infos
     - how to deal with the account references? - TODO
-- check if there are any remaining locks
 - set `Balances::TotalIssuance`
   - compare the calculated one with the storage one
   - remove para backing account - TODO